Sheldon Silver: Affordable housing

 In 1997 and throughout his Assembly career, Silver was a key advocate of state-administered rent regulation of New York apartments.
 This complex and highly politicized system made the Speaker a central figure, continually courted by major participants in the real-estate industry.

 In 1967, New York City leveled the 20 acres Seward Park Urban Renewal Area in Silver's neighborhood, and removed more than 1,800 low-income largely Hispanic families, with a promise that they could return to new low-income apartments when they were built.
-However, the site was kept undeveloped for decades afterward, as Silver and key allies strove to maintain the area's Jewish identity and opposed affordable housing, which would have brought more Hispanic and Chinese residents.
+However, the site was kept undeveloped for decades afterward, as Silver and key allies, for example, the Metropolitan Council on Jewish Poverty strove to maintain the area's Jewish identity and opposed affordable housing, which would have brought more Hispanic and Chinese American residents.
 Finally in 2012, the site was approved for the Essex Crossing mixed-use development project.
 Construction is scheduled to be completed in 2024, some 57 years after the site was cleared.